Having some quick, go-to weeknight meals in your repertoire is a MUST if you’re a busy person. So yep, that’s pretty much everyone. Like, everyone.

-If you’ve ever blamed a little (or a lot of) weight gain on, “I don’t have time to eat healthy” or, “Cooking for 1 person just doesn’t work” or, “I get home from work and just feel like eating crackers over the kitchen sink,” then read on.
+If you’ve ever blamed a little (or a lot of) weight gain on “I don’t have time to eat healthy” o, “Cooking for one person just doesn’t work” or “I get home from work and just feel like eating crackers over the kitchen sink,” then read on.
 I’ll make it quick.

 4 Tricks to Always Having Healthy, Quick Weeknight Meals

-- Serve them over salads (yes, reaching into a bagged salad and putting a couple handfuls of it into a bowl can count as making salad), as spreads (fork smash white beans in a bowl, and stir in some olive oil, garlic, and lemon, for a primitive but tasty hummus), or heat them up with a little olive oil, herbs and spices as a side (or top the greens to make warm salad.)
+Serve them over salads (yes, reaching into a bagged salad and putting a couple handfuls of it into a bowl can count as making salad), as spreads (fork smash white beans in a bowl, and stir in some olive oil, garlic, and lemon, for a primitive but tasty hummus), or heat them up with a little olive oil, herbs, and spices as a side (or top the greens to make warm salad).

-- If you know it’s going to be a difficult week (what week isn’t?), rotate hot and cold options (like the quinoa above) and make extras for leftovers on a nightly basis or every time you cook and prep your lunch for the next day as you do your dishes.
+If you know it’s going to be a difficult week (what week isn’t?), rotate hot and cold options (like the quinoa above) and make extras for leftovers on a nightly basis or every time you cook and prep your lunch for the next day as you do your dishes.

-- The same goes for meat if you’re feeling carnivorous.
+The same goes for meat if you’re feeling carnivorous.
 Cook a big batch of ground turkey all at once.
-The night you make it, serve it hot in a burrito bowl, and the next night skip cooking altogether and use it as the base for cold asian lettuce wraps.
+The night you make it, serve it hot in a burrito bowl, and the next night skip cooking altogether and use it as the base for cold lettuce wraps.

-Eat breakfast for lunch and dinner.
+3. Eat breakfast for lunch and dinner

-- If eggs aren’t your thing, make a big batch of ‘veggie’ pancakes on the weekend.
-Use your normal pancake mix, but add some shredded carrots or zucchini for a little veggie power and sprinkle in some flax or chia for a little fat.
+If eggs aren’t your thing, make a big batch of “veggie pancakes” on the weekend.
+Use your normal pancake mix but add some shredded carrots or zucchini for a little veggie power and sprinkle in some flax or chia for a little fat.
 You can freeze them and pull a couple out in the morning to defrost in the fridge while you’re at work.
 Popping them in the microwave for 30 seconds is faster than opening and closing the fridge 10 times and complaining there’s nothing to eat.

-Don’t overstock the fridge.
+4. Don’t overstock the fridge

-- Instead, make friends with your freezer.
+If you’re lacking fridge space or have a fear of buying fresh foods because you worry they’ll go bad, then don’t keep your fridge stocked.
+Instead, make friends with your freezer.
 Organic frozen vegetables and whole grains can go right from freezer to microwave.
-No chopping, prepping, or cleanup.
-Match these babies with some lean protein (pick up a piece of salmon on your way home, squeeze some lemon on it, top with whatever spices you have in your cabinet, and pop it in your toaster oven) and you’ve got dinner in 10 minutes.
+No chopping, prepping, or clean-up.
+Match these babies with some lean protein (pick up a piece of salmon on your way home, squeeze some lemon on it, top with whatever spices you have in your cabinet, and pop it in your toaster oven), and you’ve got dinner in 10 minutes.